gabrielhao/health_monitor/src/test/README.md

 # Test Suite Documentation

-This directory contains comprehensive unit tests and integration tests for the Aivital health monitoring application.
+This directory contains comprehensive unit tests and integration tests for the Aivital health monitoring application, with special focus on the new 5GB file upload capabilities.

 ## Test Structure